The Knickerbocker Hotel: 1970s to 2000s

 By the mid-1970s, the building was known as 150–152 West 42nd Street and 1462–1470 Broadway.
 Helmsley still operated the building, which contained offices, commercial shops, and a pornographic bookstore.
 The land was held by the Inch Corporation, a shell company representing the true owner, the British royal family.
 Helmsley announced that he would drop his ownership of the Knickerbocker Building in 1975, raising concerns that the building would be demolished.
 The other option was to renovate the space for $2 million, which could then be rented for 4.50 $/ft2.
 Instead, the building deed was sold for a nominal sum of $1, despite the building being valued at $4.5 million.

 In 1979, with the office market in a slump, Helmsley, David Baldwin, and Jack Vickers were planning to convert the office building to residential lofts.
 As part of the project, Helmsley, Baldwin, and Vickers were to relocate the building's main entrance from 152 West 42nd Street to 1466 Broadway, constructing a new lobby on Broadway.
 Libby, Ross & Whitehouse designed the new lobby and converted the interior to 113 units.
 Stores and commercial space would have been on the lowest four stories while the other stories would have been residential lofts.
 The commercial market quickly recovered and the space was instead rented as showrooms and studios for companies in the Garment District.
-The building was listed on the National Register of Historic Places on April 11, 1980, and the New York City Landmarks Preservation Commission designated the Knickerbocker Building as a landmark on October 18, 1988.
+The building was listed on the National Register of Historic Places on April 11, 1980, and the New York City Landmarks Preservation Commission (LPC) designated the Knickerbocker Building as a landmark on October 18, 1988.

 SL Green bought 1466 Broadway, along with several other Manhattan buildings owned by the Helmsley estate, in 1998 for $165 million.
 SL Green began renovating the building shortly afterward, in March 1999.
 At the time, the building contained a three-story location of The Gap at ground level; The Gap's billboards were prominently displayed on the facade.
 The Gap expanded its ground floor space from 15000 to 35000 ft2 during this time, reopening in mid-2001.
 SL Green sought to attract small office tenants to the top seven floors, so the company decided in late 2001 to rebrand the building as 6 Times Square, which it believed was a more prominent address.
-The facade was restored and the mansard roof was coated with greenish copper.
+The facade was restored under SL Green's ownership.
+The mansard roof was coated with greenish copper.
 Due to the complexities of the renovation, its costs increased to three times the original budget, and the renovation was completed in March 2003, three and a half years later than originally scheduled.
+The interior was also not renovated at that time.